 - Have the Right Personnel Available – Part of passing a GMP audit is demonstrating that your company leadership supports your quality program and buys into the message.
 Have the right people available for the audit, including key leadership.
 Block off their calendars so they can focus on the audit.
 Designate someone to be your team’s lead when communicating with the auditor.

-- Complete a Pre-Audit Checklist – Review a GMP food audit checklist of what the auditor will be looking for during the audit.
+- Complete a Pre-Audit Checklist – Review a GMP in the food industry checklist of what the auditor will be looking for during the audit.
 Review it with your team beforehand so you have time to adequately prepare.
 Conducting a pre-audit with a registered Certification Body, such as FSNS Certification & Audit, is another great way to help prepare.

 Prepare with a GMP Audit Checklist